kisinga/Dukahub/docs/customer-features/inventory-and-stock.md

 4. Supply a reason (e.g. “Stock take correction”).
 5. Confirm.

-Behind the scenes, Dukahub’s ledger and inventory services can tie these adjustments into financial reporting.
+Behind the scenes, Dukarun’s ledger and inventory services can tie these adjustments into financial reporting.

-**Origin:** Dukahub-Exclusive UI on top of Vendure inventory.
+**Origin:** Dukarun-Exclusive UI on top of Vendure inventory.

 ---